ebu/dtt2ip/docs/results-utilization.md

 Raspberry Pi:
 Install Raspian image on the SD flash card, by following these steps:

-1. Download the Raspian image “2015-05-05-raspbian-wheezy.img” to your computer.
-Add links
-2. Insert the SD flash into your computer (Mac).
+1.Download the Raspian image “2015-05-05-raspbian-wheezy.img” to your computer.
+Add links 2.Insert the SD flash into your computer (Mac).
-3. Open a terminal window.
+3.Open a terminal window.
-4. Execute:
+4.Execute:
 	- “# diskutil list” to list the available disk, and to get the name of the SD flash on which we will pe loading the image (“2015-05-05-raspbian-wheezy.img”)
 	- “# diskutil unmountDisk /dev/disk<disk# from diskutil> “ to unmounts the SD flash, where <disk# from diskutil> must be replace with the number corresponding to your SD flash.
 	- “# sudo dd bs=1m if=<path to place where you downloaded the image>/2015-05-05-raspbian-wheezy.img of=/dev/rdisk<disk# from diskutil>” to load the image, where <path to place where you downloaded the image> must be replaced with the path to place where you downloaded the Raspian image.